P.S ‘loco’ means crazy in Spanish.

 Pasta with Crab meat in Pink Sauce.
 (Pink sauce = Cream + Tomato sauce)

-I personally like pink sauce pastas because I feel they’re the best of both worlds.
+I personally like pink sauce pasta because I feel they’re the best of both worlds.
 Tomato or cream?
 Why not have both!
 That being said, the fact that there’s cream inside highly increases the probability of the eater feeling ‘gelat’ or sick of the dish.
 The tomato serves to balance that.

 PocoLoco’s pink sauce pasta was on the sweeter side, could do with more flavour of tomatoes.
 Shreds of crab meat cling to the sauce and strands of delicious pasta.